CHINESE NEW YEAR COCKTAILS

 Garnish with dried roses and a lemon zest (discard after use).

 *To make 1L syrup, heat 1L water with 1kg white sugar and 10-12 dry hibiscus flowers until boiling.
 Take off the heat and add a handful of tea-grade dried rosebuds (30-40 small buds).
-Leave to cool, then strain and bottle.
+Leave to cool, then strain and bottle for the perfect Chinese cocktail.

 (2.1 standard drinks – 1.4 units per serve)